no222hj/1dv610-L3/Reflektion.md

 #### Examples from this project

 In this example i've tried to keep the "Vertical Distance" in mind.
-The method "generateBudgetDoughnutChart()" calls three other methods which in turn are placed in the same order as they are called.
+The method "generateDoughnutCategoryChart(list)" calls four other methods which in turn are placed in the same order as they are called.
 This way the code is easier to read and understand.
 Note that this in an example where i feel like i got it "right".
 In other parts of the code, the inplementation of "vertical distance" were not as obvious.

 ```
-    generateBudgetDoughnutChart() {
+    generateDoughnutCategoryChart(list) {
-        const budgetDoughnut = this.generateDoughnutChart(this.budgetList)
+        const expenseDoughnut = this.#generateDoughnutChart(list)
-        const middleText = this.totalBudget
+        const middleText = this.#getTotalAmount(list)
-        this.setUpChartToScaleParent(budgetDoughnut)
+        this.#setUpChartToScaleParent(expenseDoughnut)
-        this.setUpDoughNutMiddleText(budgetDoughnut, middleText)
+        this.#setUpDoughNutMiddleText(expenseDoughnut, middleText)

-        return budgetDoughnut
+        return expenseDoughnut
     }

-    generateDoughnutChart(data) {
+    #generateDoughnutChart(list) {
-        const chartsHandler = new ChartsHandler(data)
+        const chartsHandler = new ChartsHandler(list)
         const doughnutChart = chartsHandler.getDougnutChart()
         return doughnutChart
     }

-    setUpChartToScaleParent(chart) {
+    #setUpChartToScaleParent(chart) {
         chart.setAttribute('width', '100%')
         chart.setAttribute('viewBox', '0 0 400 400')
     }

+    #getTotalAmount(list) {
+        let totalAmount = 0
+        for (const key in list) {
+            if (Object.hasOwnProperty.call(list, key)) {
+                const element = list[key];
+                totalAmount += element.amount
+            }
+        }
+        return totalAmount
+    }

-    setUpDoughNutMiddleText(doughnutChart, middleText) {
+    #setUpDoughNutMiddleText(doughnutChart, middleText) {
         const doughnutChartText = document.createElementNS('http://www.w3.org/2000/svg', 'text')
         doughnutChartText.setAttribute('x', '50%')
         doughnutChartText.setAttribute('y', '50%')